bartificer/programming-by-stealth/docs/pbs48.md

 Remember that the new `class` syntax is nothing more than syntactic sugar for producing a prototype.
 As you may remember from before we learned about the `class` keyword (or you may have purged it from your mind since the new `class` syntax is so much nicer), the constructor for a prototype is a function with the same name as the prototype itself.

-When you use the keyword `new` to create an instance of a prototype JavaScript inserts a reference to the constructor function used into the instance as an instance property named `constructor`.
+When you use the keyword `new` to create an instance of a prototype, JavaScript inserts a reference to the constructor function used into the instance as an instance property named `constructor`.

 Because, within an instance function, `this` is a placeholder for the instance itself, you can access the constructor function that was used to create the instance with `this.constructor`.
 And because this function has the same name as the prototype (by definition), `this.constructor.name` will give you access to the name of an instance’s class.